-You can ask to continue current authorized services when you appeal Superior's Action.
-If you are receiving a service that is being ended, suspended or reduced, you must file an appeal within ten (10) days of Superior's denial letter, or before the date services will be discontinued as a result of the Action, whichever is later.
+You can ask to continue current authorized services when you appeal Superior's Adverse Benefit Determination.
+To continue receiving a service that is being ended, suspended or reduced, your request to continue a service must be made within ten (10) Days of the date of Superior's Notice of Adverse Benefit

+Determination letter, or before the date services will be discontinued as a result of the Adverse Benefit Determination, whichever is later.